forwinder15/learndiesels/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

  Do Diesel Mechanics Need A CDL? **In short, No. I would say that most diesel mechanics don't have a CDL.
 While a CDL will make you more of an asset to a shop it is usually not required.
 Now let's look into this a little further.
 Should you get it anyway?**

+ ***Note: You do need a CDL to drive commercial trucks on the roadway, this includes test driving after a repair.***

 ## Is a CDL required?
 No. Would it benefit you?
 Yes.

 ### Positives

 * While it is not required a CDL can open doors for you.
 * It can help your resume for sure.
 It is always nice for a manager to have another person who can test drive the trucks after they are finished.
 * It also shows that you are committed to the field.